xvw/preface/guides/option_instantiation.md

 # #require "preface"
 ```

-# Understanding the breakdown of Preface modules by instantiating monade for Option
+# Understanding the breakdown of Preface modules by instantiating monad for Option

 As mentioned
 [here](https://github.com/xvw/preface#some-design-choices), Preface